ngr-path/Analysis_R_FAP_NF1_MPNST/README.md

 **"FAP Expression as a Marker of Malignancy Enabling In-Vivo Imaging in NF1-Associated Peripheral Nerve Tumors: A Multimodal and Translational Study"**

 This work investigates Fibroblast Activation Protein (FAP) as a diagnostic biomarker and theranostic target distinguishing malignant peripheral nerve sheath tumors (MPNSTs) from benign neurofibromas in Neurofibromatosis Type I (NF1) patients.
-Using bulk, spatial, and single-cell transcriptomic datasets combined with immunohistochemistry and clinical PET/CT imaging data, we demonstrate the elevated and specific expression of FAP in MPNSTs, supporting its potential as a clinical imaging target.
+Using bulk, spatial, and single-cell transcriptomic datasets combined with immunohistochemistry and clinical PET/CT imaging data, we demonstrate the elevated expression of FAP in MPNSTs, supporting its potential as a clinical imaging target.

 The manuscsript is currently under review.